 That's why the Sprints team came up with advanced search.
 You can filter by anything using anything through anything.
 You can now find the proverbial needle in your haystack.
 You need the ability to easily search through your backlog to find something, no matter how big your backlog gets.
 And now, with Sprints, you can.

-Manage your backlog using Zoho Sprints
+Manage your product backlog using Zoho Sprints

 Your workflow begins with your product backlog and you come back to it at the end of every sprint.
 A product owner spends a large part of their time in the backlog, prioritizing and categorizing work.
 A well-maintained backlog makes your sprint planning easier, gives the stakeholders an accurate view of what's coming up, and gives clarity and a sense of direction to the entire team.
-Your product backlog is the backbone for your product.
+Your Scrum backlog is the backbone for your product.
 Make sure you choose the right tool to manage it.